Josh-moreton/needatradesman/PROJECT_PROGRESS.md

   - Job feed filters only show categories within tradesperson's selected trades
   - Terminology changed from "apply/application" to "respond/response"
   - Response API (`/api/applications`) with validation and duplicate prevention
+  - "My Responses" page for tradespeople to track their submissions

+- **Live Messaging System**
+  - Complete messaging API (`/api/messages`) with Redis integration
+  - Chat interface with conversation list and real-time message updates
+  - Message persistence in PostgreSQL database
+  - Redis caching for chat messages and conversations
+  - Rate limiting for message sending (50 messages per hour)
+  - Integration with job responses - chat buttons on response forms and job management pages
+  - Direct linking to conversations from job contexts (`/messages?jobId=x&with=y`)
+  - Real-time message publishing to Redis channels (ready for WebSocket integration)

 - **ESLint & Code Quality**
   - ESLint v9+ configured with correct ignores for build/output/deps